ViktorAJStein/Regularized_f_Divergence_Particle_Flows/README.md

 * matplotlib 3.8.2
 * pot 0.9.3 (if you want to evaluate the exact Wasserstein-2 loss along the flow)
 * warnings

+Usually code is also compatible with some later or earlier versions of those packages.

 Supported kernels
 ---------------------------